e-commerce, architecture-patterns, event-driven-architecture, real-time-processing, apache-kafka, stream-processing

 • Scalability: Horizontal scaling supports growing transaction volumes

-• Consumer groups: Multiple applications process the same events independently
+• Consumer groups: Multiple applications process the same events independently.
+For details on consumer group behavior, see Kafka Consumer Groups Explained.

 Stream processing frameworks complement Kafka:

-Apache Flink excels at stateful stream processing with low latency.
+Apache Flink (version 1.18+) excels at stateful stream processing with low latency.
 E-commerce use cases include real-time analytics, complex event processing for fraud detection, and maintaining materialized views.
+Flink's SQL API enables business analysts to query streaming data using familiar SQL syntax.
+For implementation guidance, see Flink DataStream API: Building Streaming Applications and Flink SQL and Table API for Stream Processing.

-The choice depends on latency requirements, team skills, and integration with existing infrastructure.
+The choice depends on latency requirements (Flink for sub-second, Spark for few seconds), team skills, stateful processing complexity, and integration with existing infrastructure.

 Monitoring and Governance Challenges